esp-admin/app/README.md

 1. Projects

 - A project represents an ESP firmware and has multiple releases.
-- Each release is identified by a unique version string in format `vx.x.x-prefix` and has a public download URL.
+- Each release is identified by a unique version string in format `x.x.x-suffix` and has a public download URL.
 - A project has one to many devices.

 2. Devices